-Putting weather stripping around windows and doors against outside is another way to prevent air from leaking in or out.
-If you do take on a weather stripping project, make sure to do so before the weather starts to become more severe, otherwise you’ll be fighting against frigidly cold weather or the brutally hot sun, making the task much more difficult.
+Putting weather stripping around windows and doors against the outside is another way to prevent air from leaking in or out.
+If you do take on a weather stripping project, make sure to do so before the weather starts to become more severe, otherwise, you’ll be fighting against frigidly cold weather or the brutally hot sun, making the task much more difficult.
 However, the time you spend on this DIY upgrade project will come back to you with lower energy bills.
-Plus, you’ll also earn Earth brownie points for having an energy efficient home!
+Plus, you’ll also earn Earth brownie points for having an energy-efficient home!

 6. Circulate Air with Ceiling Fans